benpollarduk/ktvn/docs/mkdocs/docs/game-engine.md

 Included in the Ktvn repo are a couple of examples of GameEngine implementations.

 ### AnsiConsoleGameEngine
-In **app-ktvn-prototyoer-console** there is an example implementation of a GameEngine that targets an ANSI compatible console, **AnsiConsoleGameEngine**.
+Included in Ktvn is an example implementation of a GameEngine that targets an ANSI compatible console, **AnsiConsoleGameEngine**.
 Running a visual novel in a basic terminal window with limited visuals seems pretty counterproductive, but it is a clear way of demonstrating some aspects on implementing a GameEngine.

 ### DebugGameEngine
 In **app-ktvn-prototyper-swing** there is an example implementation of a GameEngine that targets Swing.
 This is used in the prototyper app.
 It's by no means intended as an engine to use in a production game, but serves the purpose of demonstrating some of the visual features on Ktvn and is the engine that drives the prototyper app which can be used for rough prototyping of games.